 - Palonosetron (Aloxi)

 Doctors take this proactive approach to prevent nausea and vomiting because these side effects can be difficult to control once they begin.
 Nausea and vomiting can make you feel miserable, add to your fatigue and distress, and make you reluctant to stick to your treatment schedule.
-If you're unsure about taking anti-nausea medication when you aren't feeling nauseated, talk to your doctor about the risks and benefits of these drugs.

 You can take steps to reduce your risk of nausea and vomiting.
 For example: